nilesh-patil/nilesh-patil.github.io/_portfolio/simucell3d.md

 - Replaced the static OpenMP schedule with an adaptive scheme that sizes chunks to the per-cell work estimate.
 - Kept the public simulation API unchanged so existing experiment scripts continue to run without modification.

-Result: parallel thread efficiency moves from ~29% to ~60% on the standard benchmarks, with no change to numerical output.
+Result: **1.8×–4.4× faster** across the benchmark tissues — the bigger and more heterogeneous the tissue, the larger the win — with no change to numerical output.
+Per-thread busy time during contact detection tightens from a 20–95% spread to a uniform 90–94%.

 ## Links

 - **Repo**: [github.com/nilesh-patil/simucell3d](https://github.com/nilesh-patil/simucell3d)
+- **Deep dive**: [Most threads idle, a few sprinting](/posts/simucell3d-adaptive-openmp-scheduling/) — how the adaptive scheduler was built and measured.
-- **Reference paper**: Runser et al., *Nature Computational Science* (2024)
+- **Reference paper**: Runser et al., [SimuCell3D](https://www.nature.com/articles/s43588-024-00620-9), *Nature Computational Science* (2024)